JairusSW/Geneva.CSC101/README.md

-what's done:
+I last used C# when I was 12 so its kinda garbage code, but it works fine

 - Created the general gui
-- Added a basic inventory
+- Added a basic inventory using a List
 - Imported assets
 - Disabled items that are out of stock
-- Calculate sales tax (fictional)
+- Calculated configurable tax amount
 - Added tooltips to tell the price and item

-still need to do:

-- add cart details
+- Added cart details and purchase details
-- add payment details
-- add animations
-- add exit button
+- Added an exit button
+- Added a receipt popup
+- Added a restock button